jamescosborn/zoo-app/README.md

 OR

-4. Use the following commands to launch the site in a browser *(to view app in browser, Chrome)*
+4. Use the following commands to launch the site in a browser *(Chrome)*

 ```
 TO START: